Learn how to simplify mornings by making an amazing kids’ morning routine with easy tasks they can consistently do. (+FREE CHORE CHART)

 The ‘how tos’ come with time.

-I’m also conscientious of teaching him the ‘wheres’.
+I also aim to teach him the ‘wheres’.

 This may mean having meals at the same place every day – the table in the living room.
 Then he doesn’t run about with food in his hand in the entire house.